archfz/cypress-terminal-report/README.md

 * looks pretty in console
 * logs all commands, requests and browser console logs
 * supports logging to files
-* option between logging always or only on failure
+* option between logging only on failure (default) or always
 * options for trimming and compacting logs
-* supports multiple and nested mocha contexts
+* support for multiple and nested mocha contexts

 Try it out by cloning [cypress-terminal-report-demo](https://github.com/archfz/cypress-terminal-report-demo).